 The Offering Please refer to "Description of Notes" on page S-11 of this prospectus supplement and "Description of Debt Securities" on page 15 of the attached prospectus for more information about the notes.
-Notes: aggregate principal amount of % Guaranteed Notes due 2020. \$ % Guaranteed Notes due 2022. aggregate principal amount of \$ % Guaranteed Notes due 2025. aggregate principal amount of \$ aggregate principal amount of % Guaranteed Notes due 2035. \$ % Guaranteed Notes due 2045. aggregate principal amount of \$ aggregate principal amount of Floating Rate Guaranteed Notes due 2020.
+Notes: aggregate principal amount of % Guaranteed Notes due 2017. \$ % Guaranteed Notes due 2018. aggregate principal amount of \$ % Guaranteed Notes due 2020. aggregate principal amount of \$ aggregate principal amount of Floating Rate Guaranteed Notes due 2017. \$ aggregate principal amount of Floating Rate Guaranteed Notes due 2018.
 Guarantee: The notes will be fully and unconditionally guaranteed by Royal Dutch Shell as to the payment of principal, premium (if any) and interest, including any additional amounts that may be payable.
-Maturity: We will repay the 2020 notes at 100% of their principal amount plus accrued interest on 2020, the 2022 notes at 100% of their principal amount plus accrued interest on , 2022, the 2025 notes at 100% of their principal amount plus accrued interest on , 2025, the 2035 notes at 100% of their principal amount plus accrued interest on , 2035, the 2045 notes at 100% of their principal amount plus accrued interest on , 2045, and the 2020 floating rate notes at 100% of their principal amount plus accrued interest on , 2020.
-Interest Rate on the 2020 floating rate notes: The interest rate for the first interest period will be the 3-month U.S. dollar London Interbank Offered Rate ("LIBOR"), as determined on , 2015 plus %.
-Thereafter, the interest rate
+Maturity: We will repay the 2017 notes at 100% of their principal amount plus accrued interest on , 2017, the 2018 notes at 100% of their principal amount plus accrued interest on , 2018, the 2020 notes at 100% of their principal amount plus accrued interest on interest on plus accrued interest on

+Interest Rate on the 2017 floating rate notes:

+The interest rate on the 2017 floating rate notes for the first interest period will be the 3-month U.S. dollar London Interbank Offered Rate ("LIBOR"), as determined on , 2015, plus %.
+Thereafter, the interest rate for any interest period will be U.S. dollar LIBOR, as determined on the applicable interest determination date, plus %.